 What red palms could mean

 ‘These are a classic sign of liver damage, especially in the over-50s,’ explains Dr Denning.
-Called palmar erythema, the redness usually affects the outer edge of the palms in a band from the wrist to the little finger.
+The redness usually affects the outer edge of the palms in a band from the wrist to the little finger.
 The exact cause is unknown but is thought to be due to blood vessels dilating as a result of changes in hormone balance.
 Red palms can also be a sign of an overactive thyroid or rheumatoid arthritis.

 10 ways to prevent liver disease problems